lsst-sqre/sqr-029/index.rst

 The InfluxDB schema
 -------------------

 One of the characteristics of InfluxDB is that the schema is created as the data is written to the database, this is commonly referred as *schemaless* or *schema-on-write*.
-The advantage is that no schema creation and database migrations are needed greatly simplifying the database management, but it also means that it is not possible to enforce a schema within InfluxDB only.
+The advantage is that no schema creation and database migrations are needed, greatly simplifying the database management.
+However,  it also means that it is not possible to enforce a schema with InfluxDB only.

 In the proposed architecture, the schema is controlled by Kafka through `Avro and the Schema Registry <https://docs.confluent.io/current/schema-registry/docs/index.html#schemaregistry-intro>`_.
 As the schema may need to evolve over time it is important for InfluxDB, and for other consumers, to be able to handle data encoded with both old and new schema seamlessly.
-While `schema evolution <https://docs.confluent.io/current/schema-registry/docs/avro.html#data-serialization-and-evolution>`_ is not explored throughout the SAL Mock experiment it is certainly important and must be revisited.
+While `schema evolution <https://docs.confluent.io/current/schema-registry/docs/avro.html#data-serialization-and-evolution>`_ is not explored throughout this report it is certainly important and must be revisited.

 The data written to InfluxDB, however, does not necessarily need to follow the Avro schema.
 The InfluxDB Sink Connector supports `KCQL <https://docs.lenses.io/connectors/sink/influx.html#kcql-support>`_, the Kafka Connect Query Language, That can be used to select fields define the target measurement, and `set tags to annotate the measurements <https://docs.influxdata.com/influxdb/v1.7/concepts/schema_and_data_layout/>`_.

 In the current implementation, the InfluxDB schema is the simplest possible.
-We create an InfluxDB measurement with the topic name and select all fields from the topic.
+We create an InfluxDB measurement with the same name as the topic and select all fields from the topic.

 Example of an Avro schema for the ``MTM1M3_accelerometerData`` SAL topic, and the corresponding InfluxDB schema: